 Most people assume that snowy conditions make winter the most dangerous time to drive.
 But surprisingly, the danger is actually highest in the summer, when Colorado traffic is made worse by high temperatures, vacation season, new drivers and a proliferation of construction zones.

-Amid these challenges, on-the-job motor vehicle accidents surge, with the largest spike taking place between July and September, according to a study by Pinnacol Assurance.
+Amid these challenges, on-the-job motor vehicle accidents surge, with the largest spike taking place between July and September, according to 2017-2022 claims data from Pinnacol Assurance.
 Weekdays between 8 a.m. and 3 p.m. — regular working hours for most Colorado workers — is when most accidents take place.

 Here’s why Colorado drivers are more likely to have accidents in the summer and what you as an employer can do to help.